 Planting trees when they're dormant is advisable, since that's when handling them is least disruptive to them.
 When do they go dormant?
 In the Northern Hemisphere, they begin to enter dormancy at some point in the autumn and begin to leave it at some point in the spring.
 Thus the short answer given above to the question of when to plant trees.

 However, in the longer version, we need to be more precise by breaking the original question down into two parts: one for deciduous types, another for evergreens.
-For examples of both, click the photo on your right to access the mini-photo gallery.
+For examples of both, click "More Images" under the photo (above right) to access the mini-photo gallery.

 When to Plant Trees That Are Deciduous

 In a way, the best time to install deciduous types is more obvious.
 The dropping of their leaves in autumn signals that they are entering dormancy.
 The unfurling of buds in spring signals that they are leaving dormancy.